Travel Guide: Culion

 Culion is slowly embracing Tourism.
 Unknown to many, aside from the remnants of its history, this town boasts of its natural attractions and great adventures – from diving and snorkeling to trekking and rock/cliff climbing.
 A stay in Culion, tourists will be treated to its rich history.
 A visit to their Museum and a walk in the town will make one see the evidences of it being a former leper colony with the old establishments and structures still in place.

-Experience Culion, see its beaches, waterfalls, rice terraces, old church and fort, and explore its rich marine life.
+Experience Culion, see its beaches, old church and fort and other heritage structures, and explore its rich marine life.
 It is a town is waiting to be discovered.

 How to Get There: